-S1: communicate clearly using speech appropriate to situation and audience (communication)
+S1: communicate clearly using speech appropriate to situation and audience (communication) S2: make appropriate and accurate use of a variety of vocabulary and grammatical structure

-S2: make appropriate and accurate use of a variety of vocabulary and grammatical structure (knowledge and use of language)
+(knowledge and use of language)

-S3: produce extended sequences of speech, answering and, as appropriate, asking questions, and expressing opinions with spontaneity and fluency (spontaneity and fluency)

-S4: demonstrate appropriate pronunciation and intonation (pronunciation and intonation).
+S3: produce extended sequences of speech, answering and, as appropriate, asking questions, and expressing opinions with spontaneity and fluency (spontaneity and fluency) S4: demonstrate appropriate pronunciation and intonation (pronunciation and intonation).

 Communication (S1) Knowledge & use of language (S2) Pronunciation & intonation (S3) Spontaneity & fluency (S4) Total

-Photo card 10 5 - - 15
+Photo card 10 5 15

 Conversation 10 5 5 5 25

 Total 20 10 5 5 40

+Part Marking guidance Total Marks

+01 Photo card 15

+Theme 1: Identity and culture

-Part Marking guidance Total Marks 01 Photo card 15 The Photo card activity should last approximately four minutes.
-Teachers will ask the three prescribed questions based on the Photo card and printed on the candidate's card.
-The use of the further specified prompts is to help the candidate develop a response.
-The number of prompts required should not be an indicator of the level awarded to candidates.
-The candidate's responses to the questions are assessed for communication and for knowledge and use of language , as specified in the criteria below.
+The Photo card activity is based on the theme indicated above.
+It should last approximately four minutes.
+Teachers will ask three prescribed questions based on the Photo card and printed on the student's card.
+The use of the further specified prompts is to help the student develop a response.
+The number of prompts required should not be an indicator of the level awarded to students.

+The student's response to the questions are assessed for communication and for knowledge and use of language , as specified in the criteria below.